IamSreeman/oldblog/_posts/2020-05-10-views-on-religion.markdown

 title:  "My views on Religion"
 date:   2020-05-10 18:05:55 +0530
 image:  01.jpg
-tags:   [Religion,Buddhism]
+tags:   [Atheism,Buddhism,Hinduism]
 ---
-I am a staunch atheist.
-But still I do read about different religions.
+I am a [Secular Buddhism](https://en.wikipedia.org/wiki/Secular_Buddhism)(also known as atheistic Buddhism).
+But still I do read about other religions.
 My views on religion are complex.
 Among all religions [Buddhism](https://en.wikipedia.org/wiki/Buddhism) is my favourute religion because it is the least religious religion.
 It is more of a philosophical way of life than a religion.
-But I don't consider myself as a Buddhist.
+But I don't consider myself as a mainstream Buddhist.

 # My views on Buddhism
 For sometime I considered myself as a Buddhist.
 But even Buddhism is far from perfect.
 It carried many superstitions from Hinduism(*Old bad habits don't go easily*).
 Be it the concept of Karma, previous lifes of Buddha, the existence of Hindu gods.

 For example Gautama Buddha was very **ambiguous** about the existence of a **Creator Deity (Brahman)** and **Eternal Self (Atman)** and rejected them both.
 Various sources from the Pali Canon and others suggest that the Buddha taught that belief in a Creator deity was not essential to attaining liberation from suffering, and perhaps chose to ignore theological questions because they were "fascinating to discuss," and frequently brought about more conflict and anger than peace.
 The Buddha did not deny the existence of the popular gods of the Vedic pantheon, but rather argued that these devas, who may be in a more exalted state than humans, are still nevertheless trapped in the **same sansaric** cycle of suffering as other beings and are not necessarily **worthy of veneration and worship**.
 He considered [Nirvana](https://en.wikipedia.org/wiki/Nirvana_(Buddhism)) to be the highest atainable thing and is beyond the power of Devas.

 Another example is [https://en.wikipedia.org/wiki/Buddhist_cosmology](https://en.wikipedia.org/wiki/Buddhist_cosmology).
 It is somewhat similar to [Hindu cosmology](https://en.wikipedia.org/wiki/Hindu_cosmology).
 Both of them involve time scales of universe which is nearly correct.(To be precise their age of universe was nearly half to that of the scientific value).

-But both of them had absurd ideas like the existence of different lokas(realms) like [Narakas](https://en.wikipedia.org/wiki/Buddhist_cosmology#Hells_(Narakas))(Hells) , [Svargas](https://en.wikipedia.org/wiki/Buddhist_cosmology#Heavens)(Heavens)etc.
+But both of them had **absurd ideas** like the existence of different lokas(realms) like [Narakas](https://en.wikipedia.org/wiki/Buddhist_cosmology#Hells_(Narakas))(Hells) , [Svargas](https://en.wikipedia.org/wiki/Buddhist_cosmology#Heavens)(Heavens)etc which is not at all scientific.

 Although he did not believe in the **authoity of Vedas** he did believe in the existence of vedic gods.
 He never believed that Devas were the creators.
 Many people consider him as an **Atheist**.
 But in my opinion **Agnostic** is a word which suits him better.
 Because many times in Suttas he said even if god exists he will not be expecting us to pray him or do anything for him.
 The main purpose of our lives is to show our **compassion** to all our fellow living creatures.